-Two of Joanne’s short stories are published -- A New Way of Living: ANWOL and The Potoroos’ Second Chance, Jogging in Spring, and Rowan and His Mate Joey.
-She's so proud of her serial novel, Eagles of the Rainbow: An Awesome Hybrid, Volume 1 and Volume 2.
-Later she completed it's Volume 3 manuscript.It is a multi-genre tale about her 19th- and 20th- Century Cherokee, Irish, German and Filipino ancestors ridding themselves of all prejudices – racial, religious, gender, age and socio-economic.
+Four of Joanne’s short stories are published in literary magazines -- A New Way of Living: ANWOL, The Potoroos’ Second Chance, Jogging in Spring, and Rowan and His Mate Joey.
+She's so proud of her serial novel, Eagles of the Rainbow Forever Volume 1, Volume 2 and Volume 3 It's a multi-genre tale about 19th- and 20th- Century Cherokees, Irish, Germans and Filipinos ridding themselves of all prejudices – racial, religious, gender, age and socio-economic.
 An ABC journalist coined it as, “a pen mightier than prejudice.”
 The Cherokee Historical Society placed its synopsis in their Archives, acknowledging it is a tribute to the Cherokee Creed – Live in Harmony.

 As a single parent, Joanne and her daughter immigrated from America to Australia, in 1988.
 That experience fills the completed manuscript for her serial novel’s Volume 3.
 It portrays how they overcame challenging cross-cultural issues.
-And so, the trilogy, Eagles of the Rainbow: An Awesome Hybrid spans from the 19th Century through to the 21st Century.
+And so, the trilogy, Eagles of the Rainbow Forever spans from the 19th Century through to the 21st Century.
 She endeavors to get it published as either individual volumes or as one trilogy.

 Joanne tested her writing skills by completing the final draft of a 50,000-word fictional novella, in 3 weeks.
 Since then, she has written 4 more fictional novellas, 1 non-fictional short story and 5 fictional short stories.
 Her media releases gained radio, TV and global newspaper coverage for her Eagles of the Rainbow Forever Volume 1, Volume 2 & Volume 3.
 She is testing the waters of gloval readership by having Volume 1 available to read for free...
 It's at Inkitt.com * Just type Eagles of the Rainbow Forever in the search bar and click 'title'... it is in the Drama section.